AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-troubleshooting.md

 ## Interference with mod_dir (Apache) {#interference-with-mod-dir-apache}

-This describes how the dispatcher interacts with `mod_dir` inside the Apache webserver, as this can lead to various, potentially unexpected effects:
+This process describes how the Dispatcher interacts with `mod_dir` inside the Apache webserver, as it can lead to various, potentially unexpected effects:

 ### Apache 1.3 {#apache}

-In Apache 1.3 `mod_dir` handles every request where the URL maps to a directory in the file system.
+In Apache 1.3, `mod_dir` handles every request where the URL maps to a directory in the file system.

 It will either:

 * redirect the request to an existing `index.html` file
 * generate a directory listing

-When the dispatcher is enabled, it processes such requests by registering itself as a handler for the content type `httpd/unix-directory`.
+When the Dispatcher is enabled, it processes such requests by registering itself as a handler for the content type `httpd/unix-directory`.

 ### Apache 2.x {#apache-x}

-In Apache 2.x things are different.
-A module can handle different stages of the request, such as URL fixup. `mod_dir` handles this stage by redirecting a request (when the URL maps to a directory) to the URL with a `/` appended.
+In Apache 2.x, things are different.
+A module can handle different stages of the request, such as URL fixup.
+The `mod_dir` handles this stage by redirecting a request (when the URL maps to a directory) to the URL with a `/` appended.

-Dispatcher does not intercept the `mod_dir` fixup, but completely handles the request to the redirected URL (i.e. with `/` appended).
-This might pose a problem if the remote server (e.g. AEM) handles requests to `/a_path` differently to requests to `/a_path/` (when `/a_path` maps to an existing directory).
+Dispatcher does not intercept the `mod_dir` fixup, but completely handles the request to the redirected URL (that is, with `/` appended).
+This process might pose a problem if the remote server (for example, AEM) handles requests to `/a_path` differently to requests to `/a_path/` (when `/a_path` maps to an existing directory).

-If this happens you must either:
+If this situation happens, you must either:

-* disable `mod_dir` for the `Directory` or `Location` subtree handled by the dispatcher
+* disable `mod_dir` for the `Directory` or `Location` subtree handled by the Dispatcher

 * use `DirectorySlash Off` to configure `mod_dir` not to append `/`